-There is no shortage of amazing places to take pictures in Paris, and I definitely made sure to include some of the top Paris Instagram spots on my Paris Bucket List, in between all visiting all the world-class museums, and eating allllll of the best pastries in Paris!
+There is no shortage of amazing places to take pictures in Paris, and I definitely made sure to include some of the top Paris Instagram spots on my Paris Bucket List, in between all visiting all the world-class museums and attractions, and eating allllll of the best pastries in Paris!

 But what if you are looking for the best of the best photo spots in Paris?
 You’ve come to the right place, because I am here to show where you where the most Instagrammable places in Paris are!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.

 Ok, but this one needs no explanation, right?
 Nothing symbolizes Paris more than the Eiffel Tower, and she is a beaut.
 Honestly, you will not be able to stop snapping photos of this iconic Parisian landmark, which makes it one of the most Instagrammable places in Paris.